TTG is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 The other lenders?
 They still wanted to compete.
 And so, the phone calls -and emails kept coming.
 I replied to a couple, letting them know I was working with another lender, but I couldn’t reply to all.

-Several weeks passed, my case was handed off to an assistance of my rep at Discover and the process continued.
+Several weeks passed, my case was handed off to an assistant of my rep at Discover and the process continued.
 Documents signed, scanned and sent.
-The refinance process is not an easy one (as you might be aware) – and it has gotten a lot worse over the years thanks in large part to the recent mortgage crisis.
+The refinance process is not an easy one (as you might be aware) – and it has gotten a lot worse over the years thanks in large part to the 2007 mortgage crisis.

 At this point – I was hoping for an off switch at LendingTree – but I couldn’t find one.
 And, I really didn’t want to answer every single offer with a “sorry, I’m working with another lender at this time..”